lebateleur/lebateleur.github.io/posts/diagrammatic-causal-inference.md

 Causal inference proposes different ways of answering the question, under different assumptions.
 I will explore three of them using string diagrams for Markov categories and some extra assumptions that I'll clarify along the way.

 First, a bit of notation: following standard practice, I will write $p(c|do(s))$ for the average causal effect of smoking on cancer (we will define it more precisely below).
+We use capital letters $X,Y...$ for variables and lower case letters $x,y...$ for their values.
 Moreover, in all the diagrams below, empty boxes with variables $X_1, ..., X_n$ at the bottom and $Y_1,..., Y_m$ at the top represent the joint conditional $p(y_1,..., y_m|x_1,...,x_n)$.
 We work over a fixed sample space so that we do not need to annote the boxes; they are all uniquely determined by their type.

 ## A non-answer